San Diego Drug Possession Lawyer

 Choose Lee Law Group to Defend You

 At Lee Law Group, our team is dedicated to providing our clients with a legal defense that provides them with the most beneficial outcome available.
-If you have been arrested or charged with drug possession, our team can work to limit the impact the charges have on your life.
-With more than 20 years of combined experience, our attorneys have worked on many criminal defense cases.
+If you have been arrested or charged with drug crimes, our team can work to limit the impact the charges have on your life.
+With more than 20 years of combined experience, our attorneys have worked on many criminal defense cases in San Diego, CA.

 Facing drug charges can be intimidating, whether it’s your first offense or you have prior convictions.
 Our legal team can provide the support you need and stand up for your rights.